Architecture That Earned Its Scars

 Multi-Type Tool Sequences

-Each job can contain multiple tools of different types — SQL extraction, DataFrame transformation, Claude analysis, FTP distribution — executed in sequence with automatic error handling.
+One job, many tool types — SQL extraction, DataFrame transformation, Claude analysis, FTP distribution — chained in sequence with error handling baked in.
+You describe the pipeline; it runs the pipeline.

 Flexible Triggering

-7 native schedule types (day, week, weekday, weekend, month/specific, month/relative, custom), file-based triggers (detect new files), event-driven triggers, ad-hoc OneShot runs (REST API or UI with parameter overrides), and AI triggers that evaluate conditions in natural language.
+7 native schedule types (day, week, weekday, weekend, month/specific, month/relative, custom), file-based triggers (detect new files), event-driven triggers, ad-hoc OneShot runs (REST API or UI with parameter overrides), and condition-driven Monitors (YAML schedule + check + when arms; fires actions on match).

 Mutual Exclusion